CaptainCodeman/svelte-form-helper/README.md

 ### CSS `:valid` & `:invalid` Input Styling

-A `data-touched` attribute will be added to each input element when touched which can be used to style the input itself.
-You could apply a green or red border to indicate its valid or invalid state.
-Note the reason for not using the `:valid` and `:invalid` CSS pseudo classes along is that the styles would otherwise be applied to untouched inputs which is not a great user experience.
+The current field state is reflected to the HTML Element with `data-show`, `data-dirty` and `data-touched` attributes which can be used to style the input itself.
+You could apply a green or red border to indicate its valid or invalid state only when touched for instance.
+Note the reason for not using the `:valid` and `:invalid` CSS pseudo classes alone is that the styles would otherwise be applied to inputs on page load which is not a great user experience.

 #### Svelte Style